cloudant/sabisu/README.md

 Once you've got that setup, the next step is integrating the cloudant database into sensu.
 To do this, follow [this documentation](https://github.com/cloudant/sabisu/blob/master/sensu-integration/README.md).

-Sabisu was designed to be deployed to [heroku](http://heroku.com) for purposes of ease.
+Sabisu was designed to be deployed to [heroku](http://heroku.com) for purposes of ease, but you can also deploy it on your own infrastructure.
+There is [omnibus repo](https://github.com/cloudant/omnibus-sabisu) for building packages for various platforms.
 There is [plenty of documentation](https://devcenter.heroku.com/articles/ruby-support) on how to deploy a ruby app to heroku.
 But you can also deployed to a server within your environment if desired.

 ### Environment Variables